 - Tongue and groove wooden flooring in the hall, other areas have vinyl over this wood.

-The Institute, today, caters for a great variety of groups and functions such as – Romsey/Lancefield Social Club, the Romsey/Lancefield sub-branch of the R.S.L, C.W.A, Cowboys and Angels Dance Academy, Line Dancers, wedding receptions, concerts, presentations, birthday parties and numerous meetings of local groups.
+The Institute, today, caters for a great variety of groups and functions such as – Romsey/Lancefield Social Club, the Romsey/Lancefield sub-branch of the R.S.L, C.W.A, Cowboys and Angels Dance Academy, Line Dancers, weddings and receptions, concerts, presentations, funerals, birthday parties and numerous meetings of local groups.

 In April of 2017 we put up the Mechanics Institute of Victoria (MIV) Historical Plaque.
 Ours was No 58 in the series.
 It contains a brief history of both Mechanics Institutes in general and the Romsey Mechanics Institute.
 Our thanks to MIV for this program.

-We would like to thank the Romsey/Lancefield Historical Society for these pictures of the RMI.
+We would like to thank the Romsey/Lancefield Historical Society for some of the above pictures of the RMI.